banasibb/Employee_Database_challenge/README.md

 # Employee_Database_challenge
 ## Overview of the Analysis
-The purpose of the Employee Analysis was to leverage PostgreSQL to create a database to analyze six CSV data files containing information about current and former employees of the Pewlett-Hackard company.
-The output would then be used to assess attributes of the workforce eligible for retirement and participation in the mentorship program.
-The results should inform senior leadership as to how prepared their current workforce is to train incoming employees in the event of a "silver tsunami." <br />
+The purpose of the Employee Analysis was to leverage PostgreSQL to create an ERT containing six CSV data files with information about current and former employees of the Pewlett-Hackard company.
+The output was then be used to assess attributes of the workforce eligible for retirement and participation in the mentorship program.
+The results will inform senior leadership as to how prepared their current workforce is to train incoming employees in the event of a "silver tsunami." <br />
 ### Resources
 - Data Sources: departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, titles.csv<br />
 - Software: pgAdmin 4 (Version 6.12), QuickDBD ([quickdatabasediagrams.com](https://www.quickdatabasediagrams.com/))